 There are many different varieties and researchers have found that there is considerable variation in their content; what they have in common is about 50 different phytochemicals called flavonoids, and in particular one called glucoraphanin that is highly praised for its ability to prevent cancer cells from proliferating; more about that later.

 So our recommendation is a blend of these different varieties.
-We have three; a broad leafed quite tall plant, the curly leafed kale and another known as the dinosaur.
+We have at least four, and small variants; a broad leafed quite tall plant, the curly leafed kale and another known as the dinosaur.

 Looking at these varieties in the garden, you'd think they are quite different vegetables, but they are all kale; good stuff.